Nuisance and threatening behaviour

 Ways to avoid noise nuisance

-- Keep the noise you make, in or near your home, at reasonable levels at all times.
-Do housework, decorating and home improvements at reasonable times of the day.
+- keep the noise you make around your home at reasonable levels - do housework, decorating and home improvements at reasonable times of the day

-- If you have a dog, don't leave it barking constantly in the home or garden, and clear up any mess it makes.
+- if you have a dog, don't leave it barking constantly in the home or garden, and always clear up its mess